 University Moratorium on Travel

-The university has suspended ALL university-sponsored or related student travel until further notice and through the upcoming fall 2020 semester, including the cancellation of fall 2020 study abroad and exchange programs.
+The university has suspended ALL university-sponsored or related student travel until further notice, including the cancellation of Spring and Summer 2021 Office of Global Education study abroad and exchange programs through August 15.

-The university has suspended all university-sponsored and supported international and domestic air and train travel and includes travel funded by a grant, foundation, company or another university.
+The university has suspended all university-sponsored and supported international and domestic air and train travel, including travel funded by a grant, foundation, company or another university, until further notice.
 Any travel booked during this moratorium, regardless of when it is scheduled to take place, will not be eligible for reimbursement.

 These decisions were made in the interest of the health and safety of our community, taking into account current public health guidance and the dynamic nature of the COVID-19 domestic and global response.
 We will continue to reassess this guidance and will update these temporary restrictions as appropriate.